 In 1996, Paul and Edith Smith donated a CR on a portion of the property to the Littleton Conservation Trust.
 There followed, over the next two decades, a series of additional conservation transactions and trust amendments that resulted in all of the Smith Property being protected under CRs.
 The property is now owned by the Smith children, who are unable to manage it from the west coast and are happy to have qualified organizations willing to acquire it.

-SVT and the Town of Harvard’s joint offer to purchase the property for a discounted price has been accepted by the Sellers.
-SVT offered to purchase 36+ acres in Littleton and the Town of Harvard Conservation Commission offered to purchase the remaining 12.7 acres in the Town of Harvard, in a simultaneous transaction.
-The Town of Harvard wishes to add that acreage to its abutting Black Pond Conservation Land.
+SVT and the Town of Harvard have purchased the property.
+SVT has purchased 48+ acres in Littleton and the Town of Harvard Conservation Commission has purchased the remaining 12.7 acres in the Town of Harvard, in a simultaneous transaction.
+The property will be managed by SVT as one reservation.

-SVT's goal is to acquire this land to ensure that it's spectacular ecological assets are well managed in perpetuity, and also to allow the public the ability to access it for passive recreation.
+SVT's goal was to acquire this land to ensure that it's spectacular ecological assets are well managed in perpetuity, and also to allow the public the ability to access it for passive recreation.
+We have achieved our acquisition goal, we hope to open the property to the public this summer (2019), and we will continue to strive to manage the property and its ecological assets to ensure their protection in perpetuity.
+Management planning continues and includes the following:

 The property was once a farm, and SVT hopes to reclaim at least one of its farm fields in order to enable an abutting family to grow vegetables and graze livestock.
 Additionally, the properties forest stands will actively managed for forest health and a significant investment will be made to combat invasive species on the property.